elifesciences-publications/RNAseq_pipeline/README.md

 # RNAseq pipeline
+### This code is associated with the paper from Fan et al., "Evolution of a plant gene cluster in Solanaceae and emergence of metabolic diversity". eLife, 2020. http://dx.doi.org/10.7554/eLife.56717

 Workflow: Bowtie -> Tophat (maps reads) -> get sam file via samtools -> HTseq count [to get counts of reads to each gene or exon] -> Edge R -> differential expression